Nationalism in India

 - Peasants’ movement in Champaran in 1916.

 - Mill workers’ movement in Ahmadabad in 1918.

 The Rowlatt Act(1919):

-This Act had been hurriedly passed through the Imperial Legislative Council despite the united opposition of the Indian members.
-It gave the government enormous powers to repress political activities, and allowed detention of political prisoners without trial for two years.
+The Rowlatt Act was passed by the Imperial Legislative Council in 1919.
+The Indian members did not support the Act, but it was passed; nevertheless.
+The Act gave enormous powers to the government to repress political activities.
+It allowed detention of political prisoners without trial for two years.